MileHacker Logo

 Minimize Waste

-Minimize waste by using a reusable water bottle and avoiding single-use plastics.
+Minimize waste by using a reusable water bottle plus staying away from single-use plastics.
 Carry out everything you carry in.

 Respect Nature